StefanWL/DamageCalculator/README.md

 # DamageCalculator
-Live Site is available at:
+Live Site is available at: pokemondamagecalculator.rf.gd

 Damage calculator that's written primarily in vanilla JavaScript.
 Users are able to enter and save their own teams through text or by URL.